Marieme-N/continuous-delivery/README.md

 #### Step 4.2: Configuring your workflow

-Before we start, make sure you understood the previous step.
+Before you start, make sure you understood the previous step.
 Read again this `main.yml` file with comments to understand the structure.

 To roughly sum up, a workflow is composed of: